sanjidnet/sanjidnet.github.io/Business/_posts/2021-08-24-interview-how-to.md

 This is because the alternative is worse.
 If the issue is imporant, there will be follow up questions.

-## Tips
+## Bonus Tips

-### Make sure you are not lacking substance or depth
+- Make sure you are not lacking substance or depth
-### Make sure you are not too confident for what you were providing
+- Make sure you are not too confident for what you were providing
-### Interview notes should never be about: what would be the answer to potential questions.
+- Interview notes should never be about: what would be the answer to potential questions

 It should be about coming up with many many stories so that you can fit them in potential quesitons.